ycn999/shermainey_sqlassignment/README.md

-This repository is meant for Shermaine Yung's storage of SQL codes developed for Viator's SQL Candidate Exercise, in Jul 2023.
+This repository is meant for Shermaine Yung's storage of SQL codes developed for SQL Candidate Exercise, in Jul 2023.